Peaceful-555/audiobooks_app/README.md

 2. Create a virtual environment and activate it: python -m venv venv cd venv
-# On Windows, use Scripts\activate to activate the venv
+-On Windows, use Scripts\activate to activate the venv cd .. cd audiobook_project
-cd ..
-cd audiobook_project